RahulB711/Covid19DataAnalysis/README.md

 When comparing the years 2020 and 2021, the impact of covid -19 in 2021 has more than doubled in terms of total perished people and somewhat higher in confirmed cases.

 In the months of May, June, and July of 2021, the maximum number of covid tests was over 60 million per month.

+## Summary and Challanges Faced:

+i> Because the powerbi is a new tool for me, this project allows me to learn, practise, and experiment with various features of this tool.

+ii> Because the covid19 dataset was too large and consisted of three different tables, it was necessary to interpret the datasets and extract relevant knowledge.